DVS-Lab/SRPAL-DataInBrief/README.md

 ## Acknowledgments
-We thank Jeffery Dennison, Ori Zaff, Rita Ludwig, Makayla Collins, Ashley Hawk, Enes Yanilmaz, and Matthew J. Drayton for assistance with data collection.
+We thank Jeff Dennison, Ori Zaff, Rita Ludwig, Makayla Collins, Ashley Hawk, Enes Yanilmaz, and Matthew Drayton for assistance with data collection.
 We also thank the Temple University High-Performance Computing Team for providing resources and support for preprocessing and data analysis.